MADANA-IO/madana-apiclient-go/docs/JsonV1EventSeries.md

 `func (o *JsonV1EventSeries) HasCount() bool`

 HasCount returns a boolean if a field has been set.

-### GetLastObservedTime

-`func (o *JsonV1EventSeries) GetLastObservedTime() float32`

-GetLastObservedTime returns the LastObservedTime field if non-nil, zero value otherwise.

-### GetLastObservedTimeOk

-`func (o *JsonV1EventSeries) GetLastObservedTimeOk() (*float32, bool)`

-GetLastObservedTimeOk returns a tuple with the LastObservedTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLastObservedTime

-`func (o *JsonV1EventSeries) SetLastObservedTime(v float32)`

-SetLastObservedTime sets LastObservedTime field to given value.

-### HasLastObservedTime

-`func (o *JsonV1EventSeries) HasLastObservedTime() bool`

-HasLastObservedTime returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)